Dekado2/RoadSimulation-Threads/README.md

 # RoadSimulators
-First Project uses Road Simulator using Threads, the second combines Threads with RMI and the third combines Threads with Sockets.
+First Project uses Road Simulator using Threads
+The second combines Threads with RMI
+The third combines Threads with Sockets